 Hours before heading to Paris by private jet, Prince William and Kate Middleton got St. Patrick's Day started in (military) style.
 The royal couple stepped out for the traditional annual March 17 Irish Guards Parade in London, with the Duchess of Cambridge wearing a double-breasted coat, and Wills in his dark military uniform as he attented as a colonel in the regiment.

-William and Kate at Friday's annual Irish Guards' St Patrick's Day Parade at Household Cavalry Barracks Photo: Getty Images
+FULL GALLERY OF THE DAY'S PHOTOSWilliam and Kate at Friday's annual Irish Guards' St Patrick's Day Parade at Household Cavalry Barracks

 Kate made a welcome return to the parade after missing the celebrations in 2016 for the first time since she became a member of the royal family.
 During their time at the parade, Kate presented springs of shamrock to the Officers and Guardsmen of the regiment – a tradition that was started in 1901 by Queen Alexandra, the wife of Edward VII.